rezaghadiri/Neo-GCN/README.md

 The proposed methodology, neoTextGCN, integrates advanced language model embeddings with an identity-aware graph neural network for node classification in text-attributed graphs.
 The approach consists of two main stages:

-1.  **Text Embedding Generation**: Utilizes DeBERTa-v3-large, a transformer-based model, to generate contextual embeddings for node textual attributes (titles and abstracts).
+1.  **Text Embedding Generation**: Utilizes Llama-3.1-8B or DeBERTa-v3-large, a transformer-based model, to generate contextual embeddings for node textual attributes (titles and abstracts).
 This model is fine-tuned using Low-Rank Adaptation (LoRA) on the specific node classification task.
 2.  **Graph-Based Classification**: Employs an Identity-aware Graph Convolutional Network (ID-GCN) with Natural Gradient Descent (NGD) to perform node classification using the generated embeddings and the graph structure.

 This approach aims to address limitations of prior methods such as shallow embeddings, complex joint training, and computational overhead.

 ## Key Features

-* **Advanced Language Model Integration**: Leverages DeBERTa-v3-large for high-quality text embeddings.
+* **Advanced Language Model Integration**: Leverages Llama-3.1-8B for high-quality text embeddings.
-* **Parameter-Efficient Fine-Tuning**: Employs LoRA for efficient adaptation of the large language model.
+* **Parameter-Efficient Fine-Tuning**: Employs QLoRA for efficient adaptation of the large language model.
 * **Identity-Aware Graph Neural Network**: Uses ID-GCN to preserve node-specific identity features and mitigate over-smoothing.
 * **Efficient Optimization**: Incorporates Natural Gradient Descent (NGD) for optimizing GCN weight parameters by considering the geometry of the parameter space.
 * **Improved Performance**: Demonstrates significant improvements in classification accuracy on benchmark datasets.